 What is Anaconda

 Anaconda is an open source, Python and R distribution containing 100's of packages which includes open source libraries, IDE's like Jupyter and Spyder, along with Conda.
 Conda is a package and environment manager which makes it easy to download and use popular open source libraries curated by Anaconda team.
 Conda makes it seamless to not only install but also maintain (updates to newer versions when available) all your packages including Python.
 Anaconda aims to provide everything you need for data science as one single download.

 Download Anaconda by visiting the Anaconda website: https://www.anaconda.com/download.
-Choose Python 3.6 version.
+Choose Python 3. ( = whichever is the latest, 7 as of this book writing) version.
 This software requires a minimum of ~ 2 GB disk space.